The 42 best restaurants in Guadalajara

 Los Yuntaites is an absolutely quintessential Mexican culinary experience that you have to check out while in the area.

-13. Maru Toledo’s Rancho El Teuchiteco
+19. Maru Toledo’s Rancho El Teuchiteco

-Maru Toledo is a cultural anthropologist and author who travels Mexico documenting oral traditions related to culinary history.
+Maru Toledo is a cultural anthropologist and cookbook author who travels Mexico documenting oral traditions related to culinary history.
 She has events at her ranch, El Teuchiteco, where she prepares food with a specific theme and gives a talk about the history and cultural significance of the recipes they are serving.

 THIS IS NOT A RESTAURANT.
 Do not drive out here unless you have RSVP’d and paid for the event in advance.
 You can find more information on her events on the Facebook Page.